-The operational 'Underwriting Steering Group' (USG) is responsible for monitoring product group performance and insurance risk.
-The USG is overseen by the Risk Committee.
+The underwriting team is responsible for monitoring product group performance and insurance risk and report periodically to the Risk Committee.

 Underwriting risk is assessed using the following measures:

 Claims modelling and experience monitoring

 Based on experience, Westfield Health prepares a budget for each product line.
 Product performance is monitored against this budget and deviations are investigated.